Holiday Pet Safety

 Lots of families like to have poinsettias, holly, or mistletoe around the house for the holidays.
 Most pets won’t bother with them, but these plants can make animals sick.
 If you see your pet eat one of these plants, have an adult call a veterinarian to find out what to do.

 During the holidays, you may get small toys or toys that have small pieces.
-Dogs and cats are curious.
-They like to put things in their mouths.
-They don’t know that this can be dangerous.
+Dogs and cats are curious; they like to put things in their mouths.
+They don’t know that small toys are dangerous.
 Remember to put your toys away when you are finished playing.

 You may want to give your pets some table scraps from the holiday meal, but when animals eat fatty foods, it can make their stomachs upset.
-It is best to only feed them pet food.
+Only feed them pet food.

 Dogs love turkey, chicken, and steak bones, but they can be sharp and cause cuts inside a dog’s stomach.
 Make sure bones go in the garbage and not in your dog.

-Did you know chocolate and some sugar-free mints and gum can make dogs very sick?
-Don’t leave candy where dogs can get at it.
+Did you know chocolate and some sugar-free mints and gum can make dogs ill?
+Don’t leave candy where dogs can get to it.
 If your pet eats chocolate, sugar-free mints, or gum, have an adult call a veterinarian.

 It is fun to give your pet treats for a stocking stuffer, but even pet treats can cause problems for animals.
 Some treats can get stuck in a dog or cat’s throat.
 Too many treats may make them sick.
-If you want to give your pet a treat, keep the treats small and don’t give them too many at once.
+If you want to give your pet a treat, keep the pieces small and don’t give them too much at once.

-Even though dogs and cats have fur to keep them warm, a pet left outside for too long in the cold, without shelter, could be in danger.
+Even though dogs and cats have fur to keep them warm, a pet left outside without shelter for too long in the cold weather could be dangerous.
 On days when it is very cold, make sure your pet is somewhere safe and warm.

-Note: The links in these articles linking to web sites whose content can be modified and/or removed is out of the control of Kids.gov.
-These articles are copyright free and can be reproduced in newspapers, magazines, blogs, web sites or other media channels without permission.
+Note: These articles are copyright free and can be reproduced in newspapers, magazines, blogs, websites or other media channels without permission.